Wikipedia

 Early life

 Little is known of Barebone's early life.
-Writing in 2001, Nicholas Tyacke speculated that he may have been the son of John Barebone, rector of Charwelton in Northamptonshire, by his marriage to Mary Roper of Daventry, and that he probably had an older brother called Fear-God (who is known to have been a minor poet) but this possibility lacks supporting evidence because the Charwelton parish register for that period has been lost.[3]
+Writing in 2001, Nicholas Tyacke speculated that he may have been the son of John Barebone, rector of Charwelton in Northamptonshire, by his marriage to Mary Roper of Daventry, and that he may have had an older brother called Fear-God (a minor poet) but this possibility lacks supporting evidence because the Charwelton parish register for that period has been lost.[3]

 The first that is known about him is that he became a freeman of the Leathersellers' Company in January 1623, having served an eight- or nine-year apprenticeship.
 He was elected a warden of the yeomanry of the leather-sellers in 1630, and a liveryman in 1634.
-In 1630 he married his wife Sarah, with whom he later had at least one son, Nicholas Barbon, who became an economist.[4]
+In 1630 he married his wife Sarah, with whom he later had at least one son, Nicholas Barbon, an economist[4] known as the father of fire insurance.[5]

 There is some confusion over the use of the hortatory name 'Unless-Jesus-Christ-Had-Died-For-Thee-Thou-Hadst-Been-Damned' in the Barebone family.
 One source claims this was Praise-God's baptismal name;[6] others claim this was his brother's name;[7][8] and more modern sources claim a variant on this name was given to his son Nicholas.